Table of Contents

 - Task-oriented design makes tools AI-friendly

-- Safety guardrails are non-negotiable for security tools
+- Safety guardrails are non-negotiable for security tools, and they belong at more than one layer

 With proper safeguards, AI-assisted penetration testing isn’t just possible - it’s practical.
 The tedious enumeration phase becomes conversational, letting you focus on the creative aspects of security research.

-In the next post, we’ll complete the picture with a LangGraph agent that orchestrates this MCP server autonomously.
+The next phase of the project will complete the picture with a LangGraph agent that orchestrates this MCP server autonomously.